blaiddyd/anime-list-whee/README.md

 - E2E tests with Playwright or Cypress
 - Bug with the review accordions not closing after clicking, pretty bad user experience
-- Proper redirects :/ Because next middleware is too a bit strange with cookie caching and such ...
+- Proper redirects :/ Because next middleware is too a bit strange with cookie caching and such
+- On vercel, for some reason going to a `/codex?page={number}` directly causes the auth state to be null.
+I could not reproduce this in local production builds and I'm not like super familiar with the vercel environment so not sure what the issue is
+...
 And many more things I am definitely missing!

 ## Deployment